Month: July 2016

 Have a question for us?
 Leave a comment here on the blog or email us at js@ourrvtrip.com!

 Five floors and five architects.
 They kept firing their architect which drew out the construction.
-There are so many things I love about this building.
+There are so many things I love about this building, but come on…pick a style and stick with it.
+I feel like someone should have told the architects to stay with the style that was already started.
 Since we had a small tour group (us and another couple) the guide took us all the way up to the 5th floor!
 You can see our view in the photo above.
 The Assembly Staircase (fifth floor) is done in Moorish and Gothic styles and was finished in 1879.

-It’s the Great Western Staircase, but they call it the Million Dollar Staircase.
-And yes, it really did cost a million dollars.
-This staircase is made of sandstone and carved after it was built.
+It’s officially called the Great Western Staircase, but everyone knows it as the Million Dollar Staircase.
+And yes, it really did cost a million dollars to build it.
+This staircase is made of sandstone and was carved after it was built.
 There were hundreds of carvers employed, working ten hour days carving the inside of the building.
 Not just this particular staircase, but all over the building.

 Corsehill sandstone was imported from Scotland because of the specific qualities it has which make it excellent for carving.
 In 1911 a huge fire discolored the sandstone.
 You can see the difference in colors in the photo above.
 In 2000 they started restoration work on the building.
 Because most of the interior is made from sandstone it took a long time getting it clean.
 I don’t remember what year they finally finished it, but it wasn’t too long ago.